wppconnect-team/wa-js/README.md

 # build javascript files
 npm run build:prd # or build:dev for development

-# lauch a local browser with automatic injection
+# launch a local browser with automatic injection
 npm run launch:local

 # or only run in VSCode